angband/angband/docs/hacking/modifying.rst

   appear.
 This currently can't easily be changed, as there are still hard-coded aspects of the quests.

+shape.txt
+  Defines alternate shapes that player can assume through spells or magic items.
+Such a spell or magic item would include "SHAPECHANGE:*name of shape to assume*" in its list of effects.

 terrain.txt
   This file defines the kind of terrain which can appear in Angband, and its properties.
 Current terrain can be changed (with possibly large effects),